lichman0405/chemvcs/FEATURE_STATUS.md

 - All HPC jobs run under the server service account (by design for MVP)

 ### Advanced repo operations
-- No pack/gc/fsck maintenance tooling yet
-- No rich query/indexing for domain objects
+- No rich query/indexing for domain objects (planned for future)

 ---